Deliciously marinated Pork Tenderloin (so tender and juicy!), wrapped in Bacon and Rosemary

-Melt in the mouth Pork Tenderloin with Bacon and Rosemary is ideal to serve on a busy week night, yet just as dashing to serve at a dinner party.
+Melt in the mouth Pork Tenderloin with Bacon and Rosemary is ideal to serve on a busy week night.
+Yet just as dashing to serve at a dinner party.
 The Pork turns out super tender and juicy, and it is all thanks to the marinade, which is also used to baste the meat when cooking.

-Of course the Bacon adds a lot of flavor, as well as act like a seal over the Pork Tenderloin, keeping all those scrumptious juices where it should be – in the meat !
+Of course the Bacon adds a lot of flavor !
+As well as act like a seal over the Pork Tenderloin, keeping all those scrumptious juices where it should be – in the meat !

 I normally serve this dish with small cubed fried potatoes, some roasted small Onions and a side dish of Cinnamon Butternut.
 Now and then I substitute the Butternut for a crunchy Greek salad instead.

 What I love most about this recipe is the variety of cooking methods one can choose from.
 I have cooked the Pork over the coals, in the oven under the grill, and even on the stove top using a large skillet.

 The Pork needs to marinate at least 2 hours before cooking, but if you are short on time in the evenings, start the marinating in the morning or even the night before (keep refrigerated).

-And if used like that, you get extra flavor as well - just do not expect to over load the Rosemary piece... small cubes of meat with light types of vegetables i.e mushrooms, bell peppers etc do very well on a Rosemary sprig over the coals.
+And if used like that, you get extra flavor as well.
+Just do not expect to over load the Rosemary sprig.
+Small cubes of meat with light types of vegetables i.e mushrooms, bell peppers etc do very well on a Rosemary sprig over the coals.

 NOTE: Zeal is a meat enhancer / tenderizer and can be found among the spices at the supermarket.